cleveston/Passive_Walker/README.md

-# Passive Walker
+# Passive Walker Algorithm

-Passive Walker is a genetic algorithm written in Python that finds a possible solution for the passive walker problem.
+This software is a genetic algorithm written in Python that finds a possible solution for the passive walker problem.
-This software was witten for the Intelligent Systems Class and it provides a good implementation of cross-over, mutation and artificial selection.
+This problem consists in finding the best size, width and angle for the legs, so that the walker can complete the path.
+All those attributes are calculated by using an implementation of crossover, mutation and artificial selection.

 ## Getting Started